affodilajF/MTQQ/README.md

        **The premise of persistent session recovery is that the client reconnects with a fixed Client ID.
 If the Client ID is dynamic, then a new persistent session will be created.**
      - Set to `**true**` to create a new temporary session that is automatically destroyed when the client disconnects.
    - **`KeepAlive`**
-       - Defines the maximum period of time that broker and client can remain in contact without sending a message. **The client needs to send regular PING messages**, within the KeepAlive period, to the broker to maintain the connection alive.
-MQTT clients publish a keepalive message at regular intervals (usually 60 seconds) which tells the broker that the client is still connected.
    - **`Username and Pass (optional)`**
        - Client can send usn and pass to imprv communication secuirity.
        - But, if the **underlying transport layer is not encrypted, the username and pass will be transmitted in plaintext**, use `mqtts` or `wss` ptotocol is recommended.
    - **`WillMessage (optional)`**
-       - Is to notify a subscriber that the publisher is unavailable due to network outage.
-       - The last will message is set by the publishing client, and is set on a per topic basis which means that each topic can have its own last will message.
-(This means that each topic can have its own last will message associated with it.)
-The message is stored on the broker and sent to any subscribing client (to that topic) if the connection to the publisher fails.

 2) Broker will send an **CONNACK** to the client whether to connection is ok or refused.
 Once has been connected, client can EITHER publish messages, subscribe to specific messages, or do both.
 If the client does not receive a CONNACK packet from the broker in time (usually a configurable timeout from the client side), it may actively close the network connection.
 3) When MQTT broker receives a message, it forwards its msg to subscribes who ARE INTERESTED.